occam's razor death's head hidden persuaders taren capel checkmate storm mine the prisoner articles antecedents

 The Mad Mariachi's Master Plan by Alan Stevens and Fiona Moore

-Why is the Doctor Who story "The Enemy of the World" like "The Daleks's Master Plan"?
+Why is the Doctor Who story "The Enemy of the World" like "The Daleks' Master Plan"?
 Why is it continually overlooked by fan commentators?
 And why, oh why, did anybody think it was a good idea to have Patrick Troughton dress up as a Mariachi band leader?

 The Evil of the Doctor by Alan Stevens